Cutoff stability under distributional constraints with an application to summer internship matching: Strong Stability

-Furthermore, if $w_j\in W^t$ had preference list $[u_{i_1}, u_{i_2}]$ then we append $p_{i_1}$ to the end of the preference list of $a^j_1$ and we append $p_{i_2}$ to the end of the preference list of $a^j_3$.
-Likewise, we adjust the preference list of $p_i\in P^u$ as follows: for every $w_j\in W^s$, we replace $w_j$ with $a_j$, whilst if $w_j\in W^t$ then we replace $w_j$ with either $a^j_1$ or $a^j_3$ according to whether $u_i$ was the first or the second man in the tie of $w_j$.
-Finally, we add a gadget $G^*$, which is a copy of the unsolvable instance in Example \ref{ex:unsolvable}, together with an additional applicant $a^*$ who accepts one of the projects, say $p^*$, in $G^*$.
-Let $a^*$ be the most preferred applicant by the projects in $G^*$, so including this applicant in $G^*$ will turn the instance solvable by assigning $a^*$ to $p^*$ and leaving the other applicants in $G^*$ unmatched.
-To link $G^*\cup a^*$ with the rest of $I'$ we put all the projects in $P^u$ ahead of $p^*$ in the preference list of $a^*$ and we also append $a^*$ to the end of the preference list of each $p_j\in P^u$.
+\emph{Part ii)} In the second part of the reduction we create an extended instance $I''$ of SIP by adding a gadget $G^*$, which is a copy of the unsolvable instance in Example \ref{ex:unsolvable} consisting of two projects $P^*=\{p_1^*,p_2^*\}$ and two applicants $A^*=\{a_1^*,a_2^*\}$, together with an additional project $p^*$.
+Let suppose that $p^*$ accepts one of the applicants in $G^*$, say $a_1^*$.
+Let $p^*$ be the most preferred project by $a_1^*$, so including this project in $G^*$ would turn this instance solvable by assigning $p^*$ to $a_1^*$ and $p_1^*$ to $a_2^*$.
+To link $G^*\cup p^*$ with the rest of $I'$ we put all the applicants in $I'$ ahead of $a_1^*$ in the preference list of $p^*$ in a random order, and we also append $p^*$ to the end of the preference list of each applicant in $I'$.